UBC-MDS/522_01/README.md

 ## Dependencies

-For a comprehensive list of required packages, refer to the `credit-env.yaml` file saved in the root directory of this repository.
+For a comprehensive list of required packages, refer to the `credit-env.yaml` file saved in the root directory of this repository [here](https://github.com/UBC-MDS/Credit_Approval_Prediction/blob/main/credit-env.yaml).

+    - Install the project's dependency environment by running the following command in the conda base environment:
+        - `conda env create -f credit-env.yaml`

 -   ipykernel
 -   ipython\>=7.15